LegacyNsfw/ArduinoVpw/Mega2560/README.md

 messages on an Adafruit 5x8 RGB LED shield.
 It's not tremendously useful but it is kind of have some hint about what's happening on the VPW bus.

+I have never used this code to send VPW messages, but Thaniel's original code was able to read the flash memory of a PCM, so it seemed to work pretty well.
+This version is missing a flash kernel (M68k code that gets uploaded to the PCM) so it won't be usable as a flash tool, but in theory sending messges would work if you build the sheild as depicted in the PNG file.

-Thaniel's original code was able to read the flash memory of a PCM, but this version is missing some key pieces for that.
-It worked well enough that I'm tempted to tidy up the code into something a bit more readable and maintainable, but... too many projects, too little time.
+The video demo of reading flash memory worked well enough that I'm tempted to tidy up the code into something a bit more readable and maintainable, but... too many projects, too little time.

 Some context: https://pcmhacking.net/forums/viewtopic.php?f=4&t=1566&start=235